ramanan-b-r/Trick_Or_Treat/README.md

 ## How to Play
 1. **Setup the Server:**
    - Compile and run the server code to start the game server.
+   - Once the server is started on a machine.
+The two clients wishing to connect to the server need to know the IP address of the server.
    - The server will wait for players to connect.
 2. **Connect Clients:**
    - Compile and run the client code for each player.
    - Enter your username when prompted.